 Ice Skating in Langley

 There are several ice rinks in Langley that offer public skating, stick and puck, drop in hockey as well as private rentals.
-Check out your options on this post on public skating in Langley.
+Check out your options in this post on public skating in Langley.
 It shows Township facilities that offer seasonal public skating as well as private facilities that have ice all year round!

 Where to Eat in Langley